bickerdyke/MagicClock/readme.md

 And of course you wanted something like that, too.

 **Good News**: I built one and can share my work with you.

 **Bad news**: You probably need to adjust each part of my work to your requirements.
 And it's several parts that need to work together.

-The clock is meant to give my wive who had to go overseas for several months a way to connect back to me and home by getting live updates, but also make her presence felt by switching the living room light colors.
+The clock was meant to give my wive who had to go overseas for several months a way to connect back to me and home by getting live updates, but also make her presence felt by switching the living room light colors.

 ## Overview